ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 **NOTE:** Daemon mode must be enabled in the configuration file (default).

 By default the **isp-lightning.service** file indicates that the script should be run as user:group  **daemon:daemon**.
-As this script requires access to i2c and gpio you'll want to add access to them for the daemon user as folows:
+As this script requires access to i2c and gpio you'll want to add access to them for the daemon user as follows:

    ```shell